Happy new Year to you all.

 Toward the late 1970's he split the arts in to different systems. some did Tai Chi, some Kung Fu, Some the throwing art of Chi Shu, others, breathing and massage, I continued with as much as I could , training locally for 9 hours a week, and travelling to the central coaching school monthly.
 I earned my masters degree through knowledge and ability and hard work.
-Together we opened clubs in Thetford, Watton, Brandon, Bury St Edmunds, Outwell, Swaffham, Mattishal and Kings Lynn, under our local senior coach Ted Bird.
+Together with my clubmates, we opened clubs in Thetford, Watton, Brandon, Bury St Edmunds, Outwell, Swaffham, Mattishal and Kings Lynn, under our local senior coach Ted Bird, and regional coach Alan Smith.

 I shall always be grateful for the things I learned from the Professor, and from those teachers I have followed since.